-- The data items included in a national minimum data set should be nationally relevant and important, and able to be collected consistently and interpreted meaningfully. - The AODTS-NMDS should contribute to the goals and objectives of the National Drug Strategy.
+- The data items included in a national minimum data set should be nationally relevant and important, and able to be collected consistently and interpreted meaningfully. - The AODTS-NMDS should contribute to the goals and objectives of the National Drug Strategy and other national policy documents.